 My (retired) father still lives in the same house in St. Paul that I grew up in, while my brother and sister both moved away (Orlando and Duluth, respectively).
 Lost my mother December 2017.
-Kid one has moved out, attended MCTC and is planning to go to Metro State next, while kid two is more than halfway done with high school and is now headed to Saint Paul College.
+Kid one has moved out, attended MCTC and is planning to go to Metro State next, while kid two is almost done with high school and is now headed to Saint Paul College.
 Married to my high school sweetheart since ’91.

 There is still technically a company called 7 Minute Miles, LLC, that I own, but it is currently dormant.
 Previously known as Golden Links Publishing, Ltd., projects included technology consulting, web development and online publishing (including the MN Publishing Company web sites).